FayeAlephNil/ThirdPartyCodesFTB/CONTRIBUTING.md

 This is a community project and will not succeed without your contributions, so first of all, thank you for contributing.
 Now here are your guidelines

+## Git

+If you do not know git very well I recommend you do [set up git](https://help.github.com/articles/set-up-git/) and read [getting started with github desktop](https://help.github.com/desktop/guides/getting-started/)

 ## Forking

 The first step in contributing is to make a fork, this is done with the fork button in the upper right hand corner of the github page.
 To do this you must have made a github account.

-## Git

-If you do not know git very well I recommend you do the [Hello World](https://guides.github.com/activities/hello-world/) example on the github guides page

 ## Making your changes